 The U.S. Food and Drug Administration specifically prohibits the manufacturers and marketers of herbal remedies from claiming that their product is able to diagnose, treat, cure or prevent any kind of disease or illness.
 This doesn't stop many companies from coming as close to that line as possible; or even going over it.
 A surprising number of herbal remedies, including St. John's wort, Ginko biloba and Ginseng have very dangerous side effects when mixed with antidepressants.

-Full List of Home Remedies Documents (27 Items)
+Click Here for Full List (27 Items)